 “When I graduated from undergrad, I was a lead designer for clients like SeaWorld, Wet ‘n Wild, and Busch Gardens.
 It was through that work that I began to understand that even simple things such as the colors we use can influence how people navigate a destination.
 I became fascinated by design on a psychological level,” said Hardy, who says her early professional experiences inspired her to pursue a Masters in Urban Planning.
 “I would think about what design would look like on a larger scale and how we could intervene consciously in the design of cities to make them a better place.”

-Hardy spent five years working at the City of Detroit in the planning, and housing and revitalization departments before moving to her current role with Olympia Development last year.
+Hardy spent five years working at the City of Detroit in the planning, and housing and revitalization departments before moving to Olympia Development in 2022.

 “We are so lucky to have Tyler as part of the Olympia Development team.
 She brings experience, passion and willingness to continuously learn.
 Tyler also tirelessly works to improve the community,” said Stefan Stration, Vice President of Development at Olympia Development of Michigan.

-Upon starting her role with Olympia Development, the Ann Arbor native discovered the Olympia-restored Eddystone and signed her apartment lease within her first week.
-Living and working in The District Detroit has allowed Hardy to experience the city in a deeper way and strengthened her commitment to the local community.
-One way this comes to life is through Hardy’s work with Project Destined – a hands-on real estate internship program — on behalf of Olympia Development to mentor Detroit students.
+Working in The District Detroit has strengthened Hardy’s commitment to the local community.
+One way this comes to life is through her work with Project Destined – a hands-on real estate internship program — on behalf of Olympia Development to mentor Detroit students.

 “Project Destined is an incredible program that’s fostering the next generation of talent, and it is a privilege to engage with the students,” said Hardy.
 “It’s priceless to see the faces light up as I answer questions and speak about my journey.
 Sometimes all we need is to see a representation of ourselves in the places and spaces we hope to someday occupy.”